 Start Your Journey at Alliant University

-Whether you’re looking to pursue a Bachelor of Science in Psychology or Business Administration, or would rather aim for a Master’s in Organizational Psychology, Alliant International University has the programs you need to become a change management consultant.
+Whether you’re looking to pursue a Bachelor of Science in Business Administration, or would rather aim for a Master’s in Organizational Psychology at our psychology school, Alliant International University has the programs you need to become a change management consultant.

-Alliant’s award-winning, accredited degree programs are offered both online and in-person with multiple enrollment periods, so you can get your degree on your own terms.
+Alliant’s accredited degree programs are offered both online and in-person with multiple enrollment periods, so you have flexible options to pursue your degree.
 The individualized learning experience even carries over into your studies—you get the freedom to choose degree specialization in areas like Digital Marketing, Hospitality Management, and Information Systems and Technology Management.
-You can even participate in a fast-track option that applies undergraduate coursework credits to a master’s degree.

-With a unique, personalized education and tons of opportunities for career experience, you don’t just graduate from Alliant with a degree.
-You graduate with a resume and a network of connections.
+With a unique, personalized education and opportunities for career experience, you can graduate from Alliant with a well-rounded degree.